TunaPT/TunaPT/README.md

-<h3 align="left">Hi there 👋</h3>

-###
+# Hi there 👋

-<p align="left">I'm António Antunes, and I'm finishing my BSc in Computer Engineering.
-I'm currently learning a bit of everything, but my main interest area is on frontend and backend.<br>In my free time I like to explore new languages and I'm looking forward to taking part in challenging and innovative projects.</p>
+<p align="left">I'm António Antunes, and I'm finishing my BSc in Computer Science I'm currently learning a bit of everything, but my main interest area is on frontend and backend.<br>In my free time I like to explore new languages and I'm looking forward to taking part in challenging and innovative projects.</p>

----

-###

-<p align="left">More About Me:</p>
+## More About Me:

 ###